 The Very Reverend Canon Van Crombrugghe, one of the greatest Belgian educationalists of his time, founded the Congregation of the Daughters of Mary and Joseph in Belgium in 1817.
-A bronze bust of Van Crombugghe can be found in the school's Main Hall.
+A bronze bust of Van Crombugghe can be found in the school’s Main Hall.
 In 1867, at the celebrations commemorating the Golden Jubilee of the foundation of the Congregation, it was announced that a convent was to be opened in England.
-On 17th June 1869 three nuns arrived to take up residence in a small house, Poplar Villa in Wellesley Road, Croydon.
+On 17th June 1869 three nuns arrived to take up residence in two semi-detached houses called, Poplar Villas in Wellesley Road, Croydon.

 On 2nd August 1869, the school opened with one pupil.
 Two years later, a larger property was found in Tavistock Road and named Coloma.